knokbak/srp-auth/README.md

 ## Best practices

-If the library throws an error, start over from the beginning.
+If the library throws an error, start the session over from the beginning.
+Throw anything that the client and server have already agreed on away and have the client reinitialize.

 An `SRPError` indicates that either you have passed invalid variables to the library, called functions out-of-order, or (rarely) the library has malfunctioned.

 An `SRPSecurityViolation` indicates that something has gone severely wrong, and the library does not think that the other party is geniune.
 For example, if the client or server fails authentication.
-If this happens, even whilst the user is authenticated, de-authenticate them and require re-authentication.
+If this happens, even whilst the user is authenticated, deauthenticate them and require reauthentication.

 # API